 All sorts of donkey classes are staged at every conceivable size of show, from those with Royal Patronage to the event held in a local field.
 The majority of these are held under the auspices of the Donkey Breed Society who maintain a register of accredited judges and offer special rosettes for the benefit of DBS members where we welcome new exhibitors and all donkeys.

-Contact us for an informative leaflet, ‘Showing Your Donkey’ or just come and have a look at the donkey classes at a show near you, check out the ‘Shows Calendar’ You won’t be disappointed!
+Contact us for an informative leaflet, ‘Showing Your Donkey’ or just come and have a look at the donkey classes at a show near you.

 Those in charge of showing colts and stallions should ensure that the donkeys they are handling are well trained, wearing a well-fitting bridle and bit, and are being shown in the correct manner, paying due regard to the safety of those around them at all times.